NrgNinja/vault-76/README.md

 # Vault 76
 ## Purpose

-This holds the new implementation, written in Rust, of the OG vault which was entirely written in C. The new vault, it being the 76th iteration, will generate records using the BLAKE3 hashing function by taking in a unique nonce.
+This repo contains a new approach, written in Rust, of a tool to further improve Proof-of-Space consensus algorithm for blockchain systems.
+This was based on the original ([Vault](https://github.com/udig-v/vault)),  which was entirely written in C. The new implementation, Vault-76, will generate records using the BLAKE3 hashing function by taking in a unique & random nonce.
 Each record contains a 6-byte nonce & a 26-byte hash, which equates to a total record of 32 bytes.
-Once generated, the hashes will be saved in memory to a vector (dynamic array).
-Then, they can be sorted in sequential order, and finally written to disk on a binary output file.
+Once generated, the hashes will be saved in memory to a DashMap, which is a HashMap that supports concurrency.
+Then, they are sorted and written to disk to a binary output file.
 You can then look up the hashes from the binary file by deserializing it.
 This is a multi-threaded implementation using the data parallelism library, Rayon.
-More details to be added.
+Our solution currently has higher throughput and lower latency compared to state-of-the-art [Chia plotters](https://docs.chia.net/plotting-software/).

 [Logo](https://drive.google.com/file/d/13utk5G9_SNyEJShodPVpur2Xc5J6A6EU/view?usp=sharing)